|

 Is Ashley Furniture Non-Toxic?

 No, Ashley Furniture is not non toxic as they use a heavy amount of synthetic materials like polyester, unsafe chemical wood finishes and glues, and polyfoam.
-They also lack third party certifications to prove they are a true non toxic brand.👎🏽
+They also lack third-party certifications to prove they are a truly safe brand.👎🏽

 “What’s so wrong with these materials?”